The extraordinary train lifeline behind Ukraine's Rail Force One - KTVZ

 “We are delicate and we’ll always treat all of our guests properly, but these things help them understand what we expect from them — like iris flowers or leopard print clothes.”

-A vase of irises was put in the train for the visit of German chancellor Olaf Scholtz, who had recently agreed to supply an air defense system called Iris-T. For another politician, staff wore leopard print accessories, in a nod to the Leopard-2 tanks Ukraine was requesting from the country in question.
+A vase of irises was put in the train for the visit of German President Frank-Walter Steinmeier, whose country agreed to supply an air defense system called Iris-T. For another politician, staff wore leopard print accessories, in a nod to the Leopard-2 tanks Ukraine was requesting from the country in question.
 Kamyshin won’t say who that was, but Poland and Germany have also donated Leopard-2 tanks, with Germany pledging more on the first anniversary of the invasion.

 Rail as a lifeline